Ryan Coogler Will Produce a Movie Adaptation of the Bitter Root Comics

 Recent Comments

-- Corylea on Spock and the Myth of “Emotion Versus Logic” 7 mins ago
+- zdamien on Spock and the Myth of “Emotion Versus Logic” 2 hours ago

+- Tess on When Horror Becomes Strength: Queer Armor in Stephen King’s IT 3 hours ago

+- Tara on Check Out the First Footage from the Wheel of Time Show’s Table-Read 3 hours ago

+- Esr on The Rook and Rose Trilogy by M.A.
+Carrick Acquired by Orbit Books 4 hours ago

-- noblehunter on 9 Characters I Love Because They Are Hurting (and So Am I) 7 mins ago
+- Jeff on 9 Characters I Love Because They Are Hurting (and So Am I) 5 hours ago